sagemath/sagewiki_to_gh-2022-10-10/symbench.md

 }}}

-= Sage Gets the Answer All Wrong =
+= Sage Gets the Answer All Wrong or Just Can't Do It =

 Examples where Sage is just blatantly wrong (often because of Maxima).